-This year we looked at distribution patterns of pollock in relation to temperature and depth.
-We found that in comparison with pollock distribution observed in the 2004 Bering Sea and 2005 Gulf of Alaska bottom trawl surveys (BSBTS and GOABTS respectively), the distribution observed in the 2004 and 2006 Aleutian Islands bottom trawl surveys (AIBTS) was in a more limited temperature range and generally deeper (Fig. 1A.6).
-Overall the bottom temperature in the AIBTS was much less variable than in either the BSBTS or GOABTS at depth and ranged between the other surveys with the BSBTS generally cooler at depth and GOABTS warmer at depth.
-In the AIBTS the highest concentrations of pollock are encountered between 140 m and 300 m, while in the BSBTS the highest concentrations of pollock were above 100 m and above 150 m in the GOABTS.
+Last year we looked at distribution patterns of pollock in relation to temperature and depth.
+We found that in comparison with pollock distributions observed in the 2004 Bering Sea and 2005 Gulf of Alaska bottom trawl surveys (BSBTS and GOABTS respectively), the distributions observed in the 2004 and 2006 AIBTS were in a more limited temperature range and generally deeper (Fig. 1A.6).
+Overall, the bottom temperatures in the AIBTS were much less variable than in either the BSBTS or GOABTS at depth.
+The AIBTS bottom temperatures ranged between the bottom temperatures of other surveys, with the BSBTS generally cooler at depth and GOABTS warmer at depth.
+In the AIBTS, the highest concentrations of pollock are encountered between 140 m and 300 m, while in the BSBTS, the highest concentrations of pollock were above 100 m and above 150 m in the GOABTS.
 The 2006 AIBTS was colder at shallower depths than in 2004 and pollock concentrations appeared to shift towards deeper water (Fig. 1A.7).
 The shift of pollock distribution to deeper waters with colder bottom temperatures is consistent with a shift observed in the Bering Sea between 1999, a cold year, and 2004, a warm year (Fig. 1A.8).